Terms of Service

 Investor: means a User who deposits Crypto-assets into a Vault with the intent of accruing yield or capital appreciation.

 Manager: means the User address that deployed or currently holds the administrative rights to a specific Vault.
-The Manager has the power to appoint Strategists, configure Fee structures, and manage Vault-level permissions.
-The Manager acts as an independent controller of the Vault and is not an agent, employee, or representative of the Protocol.
+The Manager acts as an independent vault operator with the power to appoint Strategists, configure Fee structures, and manage Vault-level permissions.
+The Manager does not execute portfolio rebalancing, route trades, or call performUpkeep.
+The Manager is not an agent, employee, or representative of the Protocol.

 Meta-Portfolio: means the aggregated target portfolio constructed by the Protocol by combining the current Vault states with the new batches of Investor Intents and Strategist Portfolio Intents.
 This serves as the instruction set for the Liquidity Orchestrator.

-Protocol: means the set of decentralized, and non-custodial smart contracts and software developed by Orion Financial Intelligence Inc. enabling on-chain asset management, asynchronous execution, and portfolio orchestration.
+Protocol: means the set of decentralized, and non-custodial smart contracts and software developed by the Company enabling onchain portfolio orchestration, asynchronous execution, and intent batching.

 Smart Contract: a program, a collection of code and data, residing at a specific address on a Blockchain.